sbryngelson/group-docs/group-syllabus/doing-research.md

 At the same time, "interest splits" happen, and students often pursue questions and directions.
 If there's no overlap, one option is to switch advisors.
-I have had students leave me to work with other advisors as it became clear that their pursuit and intellectual passion does not overlap with mine (two come to mind in recent years; both have done well after the switch, and our personal relationship was never jeopardized, although you should ask them if they feel the same way -- I think they do).
+I have had students leave me to work with other advisors as it became clear that their pursuit and intellectual passion do not overlap with mine.
+This is normal and healthy, what is _unhealthy_ is staying in an advising relationship even though passions do not overlap meaningfully.